techx/faqbot/README.md

 faqbot's codebase is designed to be hackable.
 The main directory to add a new feature is the `faqbot/features/` directory.
 Here you can register for email callbacks and use the faqbot API to send reply-all or reply-one messages based on the email you just received.

 Adding new features is extensively documented in the [`features` module](faqbot/features/__init__.py).
-You can also take a look at the [quill feature](faqbot/features/quill.py) as an example feature to off of.
+You can also take a look at the [quill feature](faqbot/features/quill.py) as an example feature to go off of.

 ### Testing

 The tests right now are hidden, because they are based on emails we've received in the past and hence reveal private information.
-However, I do plan on anonmyzing them and checking them in here.
-In any case, the tests are run as follows:
+However, we do plan on anonymize them and checking them in.
+The tests are run as follows:

 ```
 python -m unittest tests.test_parsing